 Generally speaking Blenders (node-based) material system can be thought of as a two-part process, of material creation and material assignment, that in practice means adding, assigning or deleting materials can be done independently of an object or element selection.

-Design note: for Blender 2.8+ meshes need to be UV unwrapped and mapped for materials assigned an image or texture to appear on the mesh in LookDev or Rendered display modes otherwise the materials diffuse colour (Base Color) is shown.
+Design note: for Blender 2.8+ and newer meshes need to be UV unwrapped and mapped for materials assigned an image or texture to appear on the mesh in LookDev or Rendered display modes otherwise the materials diffuse colour (Base Color) is shown.
 Learn more about the basics of node-based materials here.

 A project shown in the 3D View comprising multiple objects, each assigned a single unique material taken from a larger pool of materials (not ordinarily visible unless objects are joined together and/or selected using Browse Material to be linked menu).